International Conferences on Global Issues

 Decisions for conferences are based on:

-- the relevance of the project to the Foundation’s focus areas and/or to the Foundation’s goals of building resilience and equitable growth for the world’s poor or vulnerable people.
+- the relevance of the project to the Foundation’s focus areas and/or to the Foundation’s goals of advancing inclusive economies that expand opportunities for more broadly shared prosperity, and building resilience by helping people, communities and institutions prepare for, withstand, and emerge stronger from acute shocks and chronic stresses;

 - the qualifications of the conference organizer(s), and

-- the suitability of the Bellagio Center for the proposed convening. [note: Bellagio meetings are small, interactive workshops, typically of less than 23 people]
+- the suitability of the Bellagio Center for the proposed convening. [note: Bellagio meetings are small, interactive workshops, typically of less than 22 people].

 Due to space limitations, conference organizers must manage invitations to participants carefully.